+Article 10.
 Conduct of an insurrectional or other movement

-- 1. The conduct of an insurrectional movement which becomes the new government of a State shall be considered an act of that State under international law. - 2.
+- 1. The conduct of an insurrectional movement which becomes the new Government of a State shall be considered an act of that State under international law. - 2.
 The conduct of a movement, insurrectional or other, which succeeds in establishing a new State in part of the territory of a pre-existing State or in a territory under its administration shall be considered an act of the new State under international law. - 3.
 This article is without prejudice to the attribution to a State of any conduct, however related to that of the movement concerned, which is to be considered an act of that State by virtue of articles 4 to 9.

-- (1) Article 10 deals with the special case of attribution to a State of conduct of an insurrectional or other movement which subsequently becomes the new government of the State or succeeds in establishing a new State. - (2) At the outset, the conduct of the members of the movement presents itself purely as the conduct of private individuals.
+- (1) Article 10 deals with the special case of attribution to a State of conduct of an insurrectional or other movement which subsequently becomes the new Government of the State or succeeds in establishing a new State. - (2) At the outset, the conduct of the members of the movement presents itself purely as the conduct of private individuals.
 It can be placed on the same footing as that of persons or groups who participate in a riot or mass demonstration and it is likewise not attributable to the State.
 Once an organized movement comes into existence as a matter of fact, it will be even less possible to attribute its conduct to the State, which will not be in a position to exert effective control over its activities.
 The general principle in respect of the conduct of such movements, committed during the continuing struggle with the constituted authority, is that it is not attributable to the State under international law.
-In other words, the acts of unsuccessful insurrectional movements are not attributable to the State, unless under some other article of Chapter II, for example in the special circumstances envisaged by article 9. - (3) Ample support for this general principle is found in arbitral jurisprudence.
-International arbitral bodies, including mixed claims commissions 180 and arbitral tribunals 181 have uniformly affirmed what Commissioner Nielsen in the Solis case described as a "wellestablished principle of international law", that no government can be held responsible for the conduct of rebellious groups committed in violation of its authority, where it is itself guilty of no breach of good faith, or of no negligence in suppressing insurrection.
-182 - 180 See the decisions of the various mixed commissions: Zuloaga and Miramon Governments, Moore, International Arbitrations, vol. III, p.
-2873; McKenny, Moore, International Arbitrations, vol. III, p.
-2881; Confederate States, Moore, International Arbitrations, vol. III, p.
-2886; Confederate Debt, Moore, International Arbitrations, vol. III, p.
-2900; Maximilian Government, Moore, International Arbitrations, vol. III, p.
-2902, at pp. 2928-2929. - 181 See e.g. British Claims in the Spanish Zone of Morocco, R.I.A.A., vol. II, p.
-615 (1925), at p.
-642; Several British Subjects (Iloilo Claims), R.I.A.A., vol. VI, p.
-158 (1925), at pp. 159-160. - 182 R.I.A.A., vol. IV, p.
-358 (1928), at p.
-361 (referring to Home Missionary Society, R.I.A.A., vol. VI, p.
-42 (1920)).
-Cf. the Sambiaggio case, R.I.A.A., vol. X, p.
-499 (1903), at p.
-524.

-Diplomatic practice is remarkably consistent in recognizing that the conduct of an insurrectional movement cannot be attributed to the State.
-This can be seen, for example, from the preparatory work for the 1930 Codification Conference.
-Replies of governments to point IX of the request for information addressed to them by the Preparatory Committee indicated substantial agreement that: (a) the conduct of organs of an insurrectional movement could not be attributed as such to the State or entail its international responsibility; and (b) only conduct engaged in by organs of the State in connection with the injurious acts of the insurgents could be attributed to the State and entail its international responsibility, and then only if such conduct constituted a breach of an international obligation of that State.
-183
+In other words, the acts of unsuccessful insurrectional movements are not attributable to the State, unless under some other article of chapter II, for example in the special circumstances envisaged by article 9. - (3) Ample support for this general principle is found in arbitral jurisprudence.
+International arbitral bodies, including mixed claims commissions171 and arbitral tribunals172 have uniformly affirmed what Commissioner Nielsen in the Solis case described as a "well-established principle of international law", that no Government can be held responsible for the conduct of rebellious groups committed in violation of its authority, where it is itself guilty of no breach of good faith, or of no negligence in suppressing insurrection.173 Diplomatic practice is remarkably consistent in recognizing that the conduct of an insurrectional movement cannot be attributed to the State.
+This can be seen, for example, from the preparatory work for the 1930 Hague Conference.
+Replies of Governments to point IX of the request for information addressed to them by the Preparatory Committee indicated substantial agreement that: (a) the conduct of organs of an insurrectional movement could not be attributed as such to the State or entail its international responsibility; and (b) only conduct engaged in by organs of the State in connection with the injurious acts of the insurgents could be attributed to the State and entail its international responsibility, and then only if such conduct constituted a breach of an international obligation of that State.
+174